buildaidemos/demos/README.md

 [BRK3002 Try this one weird AI trick on your data.
 Turn any data into structured knowledge using the new Knowledge Mining capabilities of the Azure AI platform](http://aka.ms/build2019kmdemo)

-## Azure Cognitive Services and Azure Bot Service
+## AI apps and agents - Azure Cognitive Services and Azure Bot Service

 [BRK3003 How to use Azure Conversational AI to scale your business for the next generation- A deep dive into La Liga’s story](https://github.com/trojenguri/LaligaBot)